 For non-student applicants a prerequisite membership period of 2 years is mandatory.
 In the case of student applicants, the prerequisite membership period for a project grant is at least six months.
 Student applicants must be currently enrolled in a New Zealand tertiary institution.
-Ideally, the supervisor of student applicant would have at least two years of valid (current) membership at the time of application.
+Ideally, the supervisor of the student applicant would have at least two years of valid (current) membership at the time of application.

 APPLICATION DEADLINE & PROCESSING